AstrolabeProject/vos/README.md

 ```
 and then wait for the VO Server containers to initialize, which **may take several minutes** as the containers must be downloaded (the first time only) and started.

 You can use common Docker commands to monitor the status of the VO Server containers.
-The `docker service` command shows whether all 3 VO Server containers have been instantiated:
+The `docker service` command shows whether all three VO Server containers have been instantiated:
 ```
   > docker service ls
 ID                  NAME                MODE                REPLICAS            IMAGE                           PORTS